xuchen312/ceTDP-Cons-SPM/README.md

-# ClusterTDP-SPM
+# ceTDP-Cons-SPM

-**ClusterTDP-SPM** is an SPM extension for estimating true discovery proportion (TDP) using the **ClusterTDP** approach, which is an enhanced cluster inference approach that builds upon cluster extent thresholding with Gaussian random field theory, implemented in SPM.
+**ceTDP-Cons-SPM** is an SPM extension for estimating true discovery proportion (TDP) using the **ceTDP** approach, which is a more informative cluster inference approach that builds upon cluster extent thresholding with Gaussian random field theory, implemented in SPM.

 ## Introduction

 Cluster extent inference is one of the most popular approaches for detecting activations in fMRI.
 Although being powerful in general, this approach suffers from the so-called spatial specificity paradox.
 That is, each significant cluster contains at least one active voxel, but the location or amount of signal is unknown.
-The new method **ClusterTDP** (Goeman et al., 2023) complements and improves upon the current RFT-based cluster extent inference by quantifying the signal with a TDP estimate for every region.
+The new method **ceTDP** (Goeman et al., 2023) complements and improves upon the current RFT-based cluster extent inference by quantifying the signal with a TDP estimate for every region.

 ## Installation